Kyla is sharing with us her busy and admirable daily routine in Thailand!

 By this time I hope to be home so I can get plenty of rest for the next day!

 Online Daily Routine in Thailand

 Even though classes don’t start for an hour, I like to give myself time to wake up so I am full of energy for the students when they join me in our Zoom classes.
 My morning routine pretty much stays the same as in-person days, just a little later.

 This is when I “go” to work.
 I am not required to go to school but I find I focus better when I am in a professional environment.
 I take a short walk to school, log into the computers 10 minutes before my first class and open the Zoom exactly at 9:40 am.

 After my first class is completed I have forty minutes until my next Zoom class.
 I use this time to edit and plan future lessons I have to teach, this includes my private tutoring sessions.
 I also send a recording of the first lesson to all of the parents in case their child is not able to make it to class that day.

 Whether I am teaching online or in person my days are a mix of structure and spontaneity.
 No day is the same despite the similarities.
 The adventure does not stop there!
-On the weekends I continue to explore whether it’s café hopping or a tour my friends recommended or even a bus ride outside the city to a new location to explore.
-I hope this gives anyone wondering what it is like to teach in Thailand a better idea of what your daily life could be if you decide to come teach here!
+On the weekends I continue to explore whether it’s café hopping a tour my friends recommended or even a bus ride outside the city to a new location to explore.
+I hope this gives anyone wondering what it is like to teach in Chiang Mai a better idea of what your daily life in Thailand could be if you decide to come teach here!

-If you enjoyed this blog, you can check out my friend Aneeqa’s blog where she talks about a day in her life as an English teacher in Thailand too.
+If you enjoyed this blog, you can check out my friend Aneeqa’s blog where she talks about her daily routine in Thailand as an English teacher too.
 Our days are varied because we teach at different schools, so you don’t want to miss out on hearing what her day is like!
 Read it HERE.